 Due to this process, it isn’t safe for those avoiding gluten to eat many types of soy sauce (source: Healthline).

 Wheat is an essential component of soy sauce.
-The majority of brand soy sauces contain gluten, so you’ll need to be careful at the store.
+The majority of brand soy sauces contain gluten, so you’ll need to be careful of the store-bought soy sauce.

 How Much Gluten Is in Soy Sauce, on Average?